py85252876/MMVGM/README.md

 The generated smoke-test helpers are intentionally conservative:

+- `sample_runs/mochi_cli.sh` now defaults to a lighter smoke configuration (`848x480`, `31` frames, `8` steps, fast-mode noise schedule) and uses two visible GPUs by default via `CUDA_VISIBLE_DEVICES=0,1`.
+If you override it down to a single visible GPU, the helper automatically re-enables `--cpu_offload`.
+It still refuses to auto-download `google/t5-v1_1-xxl`;
-- `sample_runs/mochi_cli.sh` now pins Mochi to single-GPU mode and refuses to auto-download `google/t5-v1_1-xxl`; populate that Hugging Face cache explicitly first.
+  populate that Hugging Face cache explicitly first.
 If your shell already defines `HF_TOKEN_PATH`, the helper preserves it; otherwise it does not guess a token-file location.
 It also defaults to offline Hub mode so an incomplete cache fails fast instead of silently resuming a huge download.
 By default it stages the Mochi weights and the `google/t5-v1_1-xxl` cache subtree to node-local `/tmp` first; set `ENABLE_LOCAL_STAGE=0` if you explicitly want to run from shared storage.
 - `sample_runs/hunyuan_i2v_step_distilled.sh` now checks for the extra text and vision encoders listed in `checkpoints-download.md` before launching, and it defaults to shorter smoke-test settings (`VIDEO_LENGTH=49`,